zhongwm/cable/README.md

 It's purely functional

-## Concise, handy
+## Practical, functionality rich
 ### Supports ssh proxying, in a monadic way!

-Your host behind a bastion machine? no problem.
+Concise, handy, Your host behind a bastion machine? no problem.
 You have a series of remote task to deal with? no problem.
 And connections are reused by multiple tasks for same machine.